EugeneVasiliev/nuitrack-prefabs-new/Assets/NuitrackSDK/README.txt

 3. Drag to the Scene "NuitrackSDK\Frame\Prefabs\Sensor Frame Canvas"
 4. Run the scene

+*Tutorials*
+To open the list of tutorials in the main menu, click: Nuitrack -> Help -> Open tutorials list

 *Troubleshooting*
 Q:After unpacking, the editor interface broke.
 A:Restart the editor everything should be fixed